Brandenburg United Civic Movements/Free Voters

-The Brandenburg United Civic Movements/Free Voters (German: Brandenburger Vereinigte Bürgerbewegungen/Freie Wähler; BVB/Free Voters or BVB/FW) is a political party in Brandenburg in eastern Germany.
+The Brandenburg United Civic Movements/Free Voters (BVB/Free Voters; German: Brandenburger Vereinigte Bürgerbewegungen/Freie Wähler, BVB/FW), also known as Die Orangen (German for The Oranges) since 2023, is a political party in Brandenburg in eastern Germany.
 The party was co-founded in 2008 by Péter Vida, who serves as chairman.
 It cooperates with the federal Free Voters association, but is not a member.
 The party describes itself as "a statewide association of independent municipal voter groups and citizens' initiatives in the state of Brandenburg".